Endpoint Security Providers

 Verification status

-Listings on this directory carry one of three verification designations that reflect the level of editorial review applied to the entry:
+Providers on this provider network carry one of three verification designations that reflect the level of editorial review applied to the entry:

-- Claimed, unverified — The provider has submitted or claimed the listing, but independent credential verification has not been completed against a named public registry.
+- Claimed, unverified — The provider has submitted or claimed the provider, but independent credential verification has not been completed against a named public registry.

-- Directory-indexed — The entry was populated from publicly available sources (federal procurement databases, CISA vendor advisories, GSA schedules) and has not been claimed or directly confirmed by the provider.
+- Provider Network-indexed — The entry was populated from publicly available sources (federal procurement databases, CISA vendor advisories, GSA schedules) and has not been claimed or directly confirmed by the provider.

 Verification does not constitute endorsement, security clearance, or certification.
-Regulatory compliance claims within listings — such as FedRAMP authorization level or CMMC C3PAO accreditation — are sourced from the FedRAMP Marketplace (marketplace.fedramp.gov) and the Cyber AB Marketplace (cyberab.org), both of which are publicly accessible registries.
-Listings citing CISA-recognized capabilities reference the CISA Known Exploited Vulnerabilities catalog and CDM program documentation as applicable.
+Regulatory compliance claims within providers — such as FedRAMP authorization level or CMMC C3PAO accreditation — are sourced from the FedRAMP Marketplace (marketplace.fedramp.gov) and the Cyber AB Marketplace (cyberab.org), both of which are publicly accessible registries.
+Providers citing CISA-recognized capabilities reference the CISA Known Exploited Vulnerabilities catalog and CDM program documentation as applicable.

-The full listings index is accessible through the Endpoint Security Listings landing, which supports filtering by state, service category, and compliance framework.
+The full providers index is accessible through the Endpoint Security Providers landing, which supports filtering by state, service category, and compliance framework.